April 6, 2017

 In California, you can choose between two sets of state exemptions in bankruptcy (commonly referred to as California Exemption System 1 and System 2).
 (Learn more about California’s two bankruptcy exemption systems.)
 Each system lets you protect a certain amount of property and assets in Chapter 7 bankruptcy.
-Which system is best for you will depend on:
+Which exemption system you choose can also impact the amount that you must repay in your Chapter 13 repayment plan.

 While California gives debtors the choice between System 1 and System 2 exemptions, you can’t mix and match exemptions from the two systems.
 Depending on which exemption system will allow you to keep more of your property, you must pick either System 1 or System 2.

-In general, you need to compare how much property you will be able to exempt under each system to determine which one is right for you.
-(To get a more complete list of the exemptions in each system, see California Bankruptcy Exemptions.)
-But the following are some of the most common scenarios in which System 1 may be in your best interest.
+In general, you'll need to compare how much property you'll be able to exempt under each system to determine which one is right for you.
+(To get a complete list of the exemptions in each system, see California Bankruptcy Exemptions.)
+Here are a few scenarios that favor using the System 1 exemption scheme.

-Depending on certain individual factors (such as your age, health, and whether or not you have a family), using System 1 may allow you to exempt up to anywhere from $75,000 to $175,000 of equity in your home.
-In contrast, System 2 only allows debtors to exempt up to $25,575 in home equity.
+Depending on certain individual factors (such as your age, health, and whether or not you have a family), using System 1 (also known as 704 exemptions) may allow you to exempt up to anywhere from $75,000 to $175,000 of equity in your home.
+In contrast, System 2 (also known as 703 exemptions) only allows debtors to exempt up to $26,800 in home equity.

-However, while System 1 has a higher homestead exemption than System 2, System 2 will typically allow you to keep more of your personal property (such as equity in your car or money in a bank account).
-This means that System 1 will generally be in your best interest if you have a lot of home equity but little or no other property.
-But if you also have a significant amount of personal property, make sure to thoroughly compare both systems to see which one is right for you.
+However, while System 1 has a higher homestead exemption than System 2, System 2 will typically allow you to keep more of your personal property (due to protecting a higher amount of equity in your car and a generous wildcard exemption).
+This means that System 1 will generally be in your best interest if you have a lot of home equity but little other property.
+If you also have a significant amount of personal property, however, protecting your equity using System 1 can be burdensome.
+For instance, you might have to give up substantial property in a Chapter 7 case.
+Either way, make sure to thoroughly compare both systems to see which one is right for you.

 Under California’s Exemption System 1, you can typically exempt your:

-In System 2, your personal bodily injury recovery is typically exempt up to $25,575.
-This means that if you are expecting to receive a large recovery from a workers’ compensation or personal injury claim, System 1 may be more generous in some cases than System 2.
+In System 2, your personal bodily injury recovery is typically exempt up to $26,800.
+If you're expecting to receive a large recovery from a workers’ compensation or personal injury claim, System 1 might be more generous in some cases than System 2.

 But keep in mind that the interaction between your injury claim and your bankruptcy can be complex.
 For this reason, talk to a knowledgeable bankruptcy attorney in your area to learn your options before filing your case.